Notificare/notificare-react-preview-components/README.md

 **In-app messages**: See how a Notificare in-app message will appear on a mobile device — whether it’s a card, banner, or full-screen view.

+**Onboarding**: Visualize what is displayed when a user opens a web application on a mobile device - a dialog box to allow or deny remote notifications, or a floating button displaying the current notification permission status and allowing the user to turn the notifications on.

 ## Installation